peteroupc/peteroupc.github.io/random.md

 <a id=Notes></a>
 ## Notes

-<sup id=Note1>(1)</sup> This statement appears because multiple instances of a PRNG automatically seeded with a timestamp, when they are created at about the same time, run the risk of starting with the same seed and therefore generating the same sequence of random numbers.
+<sup id=Note1>(1)</sup> For colored noise, this statement appears because multiple instances of a PRNG automatically seeded with a timestamp, when they are created at about the same time, run the risk of starting with the same seed and therefore generating the same sequence of random numbers.

 <sup id=Note2>(2)</sup> This is because usual implementations of colored noise don't sample each point of the sample space more than once; rather, all the samples are generated, then, for some kinds of colored noise, a filter is applied to the samples.

+<sup id=Note3>(3)</sup> Note that some PRNGs (such as `xorshift128+`) are not well suited to serve as hash functions, because they don't mix their state before generating a random number from that state.

 <a id=License></a>
 ## License